-- 3.7.1 At least one [(1)] tree shall be placed for every [forty (40)] 30 lineal feet of street frontage.
-If a selected tree species warrants different spacing, or to allow for visual variety, the Director may modify this standard. - 3.7.2 Within parking areas on the site, one [(1)] shade tree must be planted for every [ten (] 10 [)] parking spaces or fraction thereof, and distributed throughout the parking area surface to provide even shading within the parking lot.
-For example, [eighteen ([18 [)] parking spaces shall require two [(2)] trees. - 3.7.3 For the balance of the landscaped area of the site not within parking areas or along the site frontage, the minimum number of trees shall be one [(1)] tree per [six hundred (] 600 [)] square feet of landscape area.
+- 3.7.1 [At least one (1) tree shall be placed for every forty (40) lineal feet of street frontage.
+If a selected tree species warrants different spacing, or to allow for visual variety, the Director may modify this standard.]
+The minimum number of trees shall be one tree per 400 square feet of landscape area.
+Additional trees are required if the number of trees for parking areas and along right-of-way areas as described in 3.7.1.a and 3.7.1.b exceed this minimum.
+The Director may modify this standard for public uses such as parks. - a.
+Included in the minimum required number of trees, [within parking areas on the site,] a minimum of one [(1)] shade tree must be planted for every [ten (] 10 [)] parking spaces or fraction thereof, and distributed throughout the parking area surface to provide even shading within the parking lot.
+For example, [eighteen (] 18 [)] parking spaces shall require two [(2)] trees.
+A minimum of one deciduous tree shall be placed in each standard sized parking island. - b.
+Included in the minimum required number of trees, at least one tree shall be placed along the right-of-way frontage for every 30 lineal feet of right-of-way at a point not more than 20 feet from the right-of-way.
 The Director may allow for different spacing or locations of trees for projects with outside display such as automobile sales lots.

+For the balance of the landscaped area of the site not within parking areas or along the site frontage, the minimum number of trees shall be one (1) tree per six hundred (600) square feet of landscape area.
+The Director may allow for different spacing or locations of trees for projects with outside display such as automobile sales lots.
+This standard may be waived for public uses such as parks.

-This standard may be waived for public uses such as parks. - 3.7.4 Where more than 10 deciduous trees are provided as a part of the landscape plan, a minimum of 50% of the trees shall be of a different species to ensure diversity.
+3.7.2 Where more than 10 deciduous trees are provided as a part of the landscape plan, a minimum of 50% of the trees shall be of a different species to ensure diversity.
 Additional species may be required on larger projects.